 It’s that time of the year again when we reflect on everything that happened in the past 12 months.
-We acknowledge the things we’re proud of and think about what we could have done better while setting the goals for the New Year.
+We acknowledge the things we’re proud of and think about what we could have done better while setting new goals for the year ahead.

-During the year we have a tendency to put the bar quite high for ourselves so there is never enough time to celebrate the achievements (instead, we get over-excited with all the other things that could be done!).
-But now reflecting on everything and reading the feedback from our users, we are happy to look back and acknowledge all the positive things that happened in 2016.
-We couldn’t wish for more – being voted as the top 1 reviewed simulation software on Capterra and CrowdReviews is the best reward we could get.
-We would like to say a loud “Thank You” to all of you who supported SimScale throughout the year!
+Throughout the year, we tend to place the bar quite high for ourselves, so we never have enough time to celebrate our achievements.
+Instead, we get over-excited with all the other things that could be done!
+But now, reflecting on everything and reading the feedback from our users, we are happy to look back and acknowledge all the positive things that happened in 2016.
+We couldn’t wish for more—being voted as the number 1, top-reviewed simulation software on Capterra and CrowdReviews is the best reward we could ask for!
+We would like to say a big “Thank You” to all of you who have supported SimScale throughout the year!

-At SimScale we love numbers so we thought that there is no better way than summarizing 2016 using a bit of math:
+At SimScale, we love numbers, so we thought that there is no better way to celebrate than summarizing 2016 using a bit of math:

-SimScale was founded in 2013, with the ambitious mission to empower engineers, designers and scientists around the world develop their products better, faster and more cost-efficiently by giving them access to CAE technology.
+SimScale was founded in 2012, with the ambitious mission to empower engineers, designers, and scientists around the world develop their products better, faster, and more cost-efficiently by giving them access to CAE technology in the cloud.

-Since then, many simulation experts, students and beginners joined our journey, reaching 80 000 users in total this year.
+Since then, many simulation experts, students, and beginners have joined our journey, reaching 80,000 users in total this year.

 15 379 New High-Quality Public Projects

-From car or airplanes aerodynamics analysis or conjugate heat transfer in a heat exchanger to structural simulations of valves, pipes and electronics, you can find any type of simulation you need.
+From car or airplane aerodynamics analysis to conjugate heat transfer in a heat exchanger and structural simulations of valves, pipes, and electronics, you can find any type of simulation you need.
 Just browse through this popular projects database.

 15 New Features Added to the SimScale Platform

-Our engineers work really hard to make SimScale easy to use and adding the simulation features you need for your projects.
-And although this year is ending, our efforts are continuing in 2017, with many more releases planned!
+Our engineers work really hard to make SimScale easy to use and add the simulation features you need for your projects.
+And although this year is ending, our efforts are continuing in 2017 with many more releases planned!

 Here are the biggest features of 2016: